creative-workflow/capistrano-container-db/README.md

 Helps managing databases on local and remote stages, also on remote [docker](https://www.docker.com/) container for Capistrano 3.x.

-This project is in an early stage but helps me alot dealing with my container deployments and keeps my code clean.
-It is not only ment for mysql, but at the moment there is only support for mysql, feel free to contribute =)
+This project is in an early stage but helps me a lot dealing with my container deployments and keeps my code clean.
+It is not only meant for mysql, but at the moment there is only support for mysql, feel free to contribute =)

 This gem depends on [capistrano-container](https://github.com/creative-workflow/capistrano-container).